kristian-lange-tw/JATOS_docs/docs/Run_your_study/Run-your-Study-with-Study-Links.md

 ![Study Links page screenshot](/img/study_links_3.png)

-Click on the "<span class="glyphicon glyphicon-chevron-right"></span>" button in the left of the batch row (red box) to expand the study link types (if it's not already expanded).
+Click on the "<span className="glyphicon glyphicon-chevron-right"></span>" button in the left of the batch row (red box) to expand the study link types (if it's not already expanded).

 ![Study Links page screenshot](/img/study_links_7.png)